Macrometacorp/docs/docs/cep/enrich-data/enrich-data-with-collection.md

 1. [Log in to your Macrometa account](https://auth-play.macrometa.io/).
 1. Click **Stream Worker**.
 1. In the Editor tab, you must define the stream worker.
 Copy and paste the following code block in the code editor on the Editor tab.
-An explanation is below if you want more information than is available in the code comments.

     ```sql
     @App:name("EnrichingTransactionsApp")